-The demon imprisoned the devotee and several others in his capital called Daarukaavana.
-It is believed that Lord Shiva appeared in the form of Jyotirlinga and rescued the imprisoned and vanquished the demon.
-The Shivalingam in the temple faces South with the Gomugam facing East.
-There is a legend regarding the position of the idol.
-It is believed that a devotee called Naamdev was singing bhajans in praise of Lord Shiva and was asked by other devotees to stand aside and not to hide the image of Lord.
-On being asked to do so Naamdev argued and asked for one such direction where Lord is not present, this angered the devotees and they picked him up and placed him on the south side.
-To everyone's astonishment, even the Linga was then facing South with the Gomugam facing east.
+The Nageshwar Jyotirlinga Temple Darshan Tour Packages allow devotees to visit this sacred shrine and experience its divine presence.
+The Shivalingam within the temple faces south, with the Gomugam facing east.
+There is a fascinating legend associated with the positioning of the idol.
+It is believed that a devotee named Naamdev was singing bhajans in honor of Lord Shiva when other devotees asked him to step aside and not obstruct the view of the Lord's image.
+Naamdev, in response, challenged them to show him a direction where Lord Shiva was not present.
+Out of anger, the devotees lifted him and placed him on the south side.
+To everyone's astonishment, the Linga began facing south, with the Gomugam facing east.

-Recently some scholars found complementary evidence of the name Nageshwar from Hindu scriptures.
-Nag means snake.
-Panini, the famous grammatologist of 5th century BC has mentioned in his book Ganapatha that the region was known as Kutch, Saurashtra and Anarta was the land of snakes.
-They were denizens of Patal Lok and they used to come in this region.
-Nag girls were known for their beauty.
-Hindu scriptures narrate that King Yadu of Yadu clan fame was married to a Nag girl.
-Skand Puran mentions that the King Raivat of Kushsthali was an avatar of Takshak Nag and he ruled over this region.
-Interestingly, Dwarka is also known as Kushsthali in Hindu scriptures.
+Recent scholarly findings have provided complementary evidence of the name Nageshwar in Hindu scriptures.
+The term "Nag" signifies a snake and ancient texts mention the region of Kutch, Saurashtra, and Anarta as the land of snakes.
+These serpentine beings were believed to reside in Patal Lok and would visit this region.
+Nag girls were renowned for their beauty, and Hindu scriptures narrate the marriage of King Yadu from the Yadu clan to a Nag girl.
+The Skand Puran mentions that King Raivat of Kushsthali was an incarnation of Takshak Nag, ruling this region.
+Interestingly, Dwarka is also referred to as Kushsthali in Hindu scriptures.

 There is a popular legend, related to Nageshwar Jyotirlinga.
 According to the legend, there was a businessman with an immeasurable faith in god and karma .
 He was highly devoted to Lord Shiva.Despite being busy in his business and work, whatever spare time he used to get, he exhausted it in praying, adoring, and serving Lord Shiva.
 Seeing his devotion in Lord Shiva, a monster names Darukk got angry .Being a monster in nature, he was never in favour of Lord Shiva and infact hated him.